yiannakasgeorge/DP-Laravel/readme.md

 -Run “npm install” to install node_modules\
 -Run “composer update” to load all composer repositories/depedencies required\
 -Create a new .env file in you root dir and copy all text from .env.example\
--Make the necessary changed to the DB related fields in .env file\
+-Make the necessary changes to the DB related fields in .env file\
 -Add the two new variables in the .env file\
 \
 SIGMALIVE_BASE_URL = https://www.sigmalive.com/ \